 Healthy trees will grow about two feet a year for the first three years.
-With fruit production the desired growth is one foot a year.
-If your trees are not growing this fast, it would be wise to have your soil tested for fertility.
-By applying a balanced fertilizer (10-10-10) in the later winter or early spring, before the buds emerge, you may have better growth.
+With full fruit production, the desired growth is one foot a year.
+If your trees are not growing this fast, it would be wise to have your soil tested.
+By applying a balanced fertilizer (10-10-10) in the later winter or early spring before the buds emerge, you may have better growth.

 To ensure pollination, make sure to plant cultivars of Asian or European Pears whose bloom periods overlap.
-By planting trees 8ft.-15ft. apart, cross pollination will be more likely to happen.
-When trees are cross pollinated, the Asian pears tend to over bear and produce small fruit.
+By planting trees 8-15 feet apart, cross pollination will be more likely to happen.
+Asian pears may to over-bear and produce small fruit.
 This is best solved by thinning.
 No more than one fruit should be allowed to develop per fruit cluster.
-Pull the fruit clusters off in the early spring when they are small, keeping one fruit on each cluster and spacing clusters 4-6” apart.
+Pull the fruit clusters off in the early spring when they are small, keeping one fruit on each cluster and spacing clusters 4-6 inches apart.